 In my classes, I hope that my students gain the skills of close reading and thoughtful engagement across time, space, and belief as I guide them through Christian texts and traditions, so that they might start to make helpful connections between these texts and their contexts today.

 Though most of my teaching experience has been as a preceptor, this has been an invaluable space to grow and develop.
 Often, at Princeton Theological Seminary and Duke Divinity School, I have been given my own class, a group of 11–16 students, that is part of the larger professor’s introductory course as well as my responsibility.
 Classroom and time management, discussion question development, and grading experience have each been major parts of my experience as a preceptor.
 We also worked as a team, faculty and peers, to develop assessments and to share ideas for lesson planning.
 Certainly, growing in these areas will not end.
 Precepting for the year-long hybrid course, Cultivating Christian Imagination, allowed me more direct mentorship and teamwork with a faculty member as well as teaching and leading the whole class of 28 students.
 As an instructor of record for Duke Divinity School’s Course of Study program for Methodist pastors, I gained experience with syllabus and assignment creation, reading selection, lecturing, and online course management systems as well.
-Those skills and more are needed as I currently teach undergraduates in Duke's Department of Religious Studies.
+Those skills and more are needed as I teach undergraduates in Duke's Department of Religious Studies.
 The course, Christian Orthodoxy and Heresy, traces the development of Christian belief and practice.
 While it mainly focuses on the debates of the early church, it also addresses more modern discussion on the relationships between Christians and the state, money, and church authority.

 Duke University has afforded me other wonderful professional development opportunities, including Teaching and Learning workshops (T&L), the Certificate in College Teaching (CCT), Preparing Future Faculty (PFF), and the Certificate of Accomplishment in Teaching Writing in the Disciplines through the Thompson Writing Program.
 T&L is an annual series of lunchtime workshops for students in the Graduate Program in Religion and the Doctor of Theology program that explore various aspects of life as a faculty member in the field of religious or theological education.
 Faculty members from the field speak about the practicalities of various aspects of teaching, from resources for students with accommodations to final assignments that go beyond the typical final paper.
 The CCT offered by Duke Graduate School has a similar vision with a broader audience across fields.
 PFF is a nation-wide fellowship program that seeks to help academics better understand faculty positions at a variety of institutions, especially those distinct from the R1 atmosphere of Duke University.
-We visit and talk with administration and faculty from six regional institutions, including a community college, HBCU, and SLAC, after life as faculty in each environment.
+We visit and talk with administration and faculty from six regional institutions, including a community college, HBCU, and SLAC, discussing life as faculty in each environment.
 We are also paired with a mentor from one of those institutions, from whom we can learn more specifically about a certain career path.
 The Thompson Writing Program and WID Certificate helps instructors think clearly about teaching students how to write and writing assignments more generally.
 Each program and experience has been formative for me, alongside my ongoing teaching responsibilities.
 I look forward to the next opportunity where I can grow further as a teacher and resource for my students.